 Let’s have a brief look at how lifetime annuities work before we look at the means test changes.

-When you invest in a lifetime annuity your money is pooled with other investors to deal with these risks.
+When you invest in a lifetime annuity, your money is pooled with other investors to deal with these risks.
 It is essentially a form of insurance where these risks are spread across a large group so that the average return from investing is used to pay an income for the average time that the people in the group live for.

 Despite paying lower income, lifetime annuities that provide access to capital have generally been more popular than those that do not.

-Current assets test
+The old assets test

-Current income test
+The old income test

-For many lifetime annuities, this meant that they are counted as effectively having no income because the amount invested divided by life expectancy gave an amount greater than the actual income payments they provided in most cases.
+For many lifetime annuities, this meant that they were counted as effectively having no income because the amount invested divided by life expectancy gave an amount greater than the actual income payments they provided in most cases.

 The problem with the old approach